alialsawad/alialsawad/README.md

 - Full Stack JavaScript Developer at Coolshop srl (2022-Present)
   - Led the full-stack JavaScript development process, demonstrating expertise in React, Node.js, MongoDB, and CouchDB for F.G.
 Wilson and Sidel's new CMS web application.
+  - Spearheaded a critical upgrade of the existing codebase, migrating all key software packages to their latest versions to leverage improved functionality, security, and performance.
+This task required a keen understanding of each package’s features and how their updates would impact the overall application.
-  - Significantly improved legacy project code through strategic refactoring.
-Enhanced frontend using scalable and reusable component patterns and implemented barrel architecture.
-Redesigned the backend using event-driven design and decider pattern, following separation of concerns and ensuring compatibility with any database integration.
+  - Significantly improved legacy project code through strategic refactoring, incorporating the principle of Separation of Concerns.
+Enhanced frontend using scalable and reusable component patterns and implemented the barrel architecture, focusing on component segregation to optimize individual component responsibilities.
+  - Redesigned the backend using event-driven design and decider patterns, ensuring compatibility with any database integration.
+Strengthened backend refactoring by partitioning distinct service layers, respecting the principle of Separation of Concerns, which facilitated smoother database interactions and reduced coupling between modules.
-  - Proactively addressed code-related issues, specifically focusing on code smell and adherence to DRY principles, resulting in more efficient and maintainable code.
+  - Proactively addressed code-related issues, specifically focusing on code smell and adherence to DRY (Don't Repeat Yourself) principles, incorporating Separation of Concerns for better code readability and maintainability, resulting in more efficient code.
   - Facilitated a significant update to the code packages by replacing the core CMS functionality from using Formik to React Hook Form, enhancing the system's overall performance.
-  - Demonstrated agility and adaptability by quickly learning and applying new technologies as per project needs, thereby ensuring timely delivery and high quality of implementations.
+  - Demonstrated agility and adaptability by quickly learning and applying new technologies as per project needs, thereby ensuring timely delivery and high quality implementation.
 - Co-founder at WiFit (2021-2022)
 - Operations Manager at Al Taraf Trading LLC (2020-2022)